Forty-second week of 2018 edition!

 - I have to find the site to read it.
 I publish a list of the sites I review every week, so please do look for your site!
 If you don’t see it, I’d love for you to mention your site in the comments.

 - Your post had to have been published during the last seven days (or so)

 Remember, you can find a list of the sites I check every week here.

 There’re a lot of good posts in the anime space.
 I hope this article helps you find some of them!

-If you’ve watched anime for more than a few weeks, you’ve probably encountered fans whose devotion is, let’s say, in excess of ours.
-Or, put another way, whose tolerance for views other than theirs is not great — and whose reactions against anyone who does not share their adoration for a give show can become less than pleasant.
+If you’ve watched anime for more than a few weeks, you’ve probably encountered fans whose devotion is, let’s say, in excess of yours.
+Or, put another way, whose tolerance for views other than theirs is not great — and whose reactions against anyone who does not share their adoration for a given show can become less than pleasant.
 There are a lot of techniques to dealing with such encounters, but rarely have I encountered a post whose advice so gracefully combines understanding, finesse, and hard-earned real-world experience.
 I’m talking, of course, of this article from I Drink and Watch Anime.
 If you want to read a great approach to dealing with this kind of fan — or heck, with anyone who tries to takes things to an extreme (I’m looking at you, United States body politic!), do your yourself a favor and read this article.